KiandaBPM/docs/content/docs/platform/document-generation/word document add-in.md

 10. Select the Kianda form field you would like to add to the Word template.
 For example Company field in the Request form as shown below.

     ![Field select in Kianda add-in](/images/word-kianda-field-select.jpg)

+10. Click on **<-Insert** at the bottom of Kianda task pane to add the form field into the template

 11. Repeat for as many form fields as needed and format the document as necessary.